 Tech Team Coordinator

-Here is a brief summary of the roles of these seven positions and how the areas of the website each position needs access to.
+Here is a brief summary of the roles of these five positions and how the areas of the website each position needs access to.

-Chair and Vice Chair… Because these two people together with the Events Coordinator, will be in charge of the meetings and approve all events, they need access to the Events section of the website.
-The Chair and Vice Chair will also be authorized to disperse any funds from the community bank account subject to the approval of a majority of board members at a monthly meeting.
+Chair… Because the chair and vice chair who is also the Events Coordinator, will be in charge of the meetings and approve all events, they need access to the Events section of the website.

-Events Coordinator… With the approval of the Chair and Vice Chair, the Events Coordinator will plan all events, including membership meetings and outreach events.
+Events Coordinator… With the approval of the Chair, the Events Coordinator will plan all events, including membership meetings and outreach events.
 This person will also post all events on the website community calendar and provide a list of all coming events to the Newsletter Coordinator.
 The Events Coordinator will also lead the Events Committee which can propose, coordinate and carry out community events.
-The Chair and Vice Chair will also serve on the Events Committee.
+The Chair will also serve on the Events Committee.

 Membership Coordinator… The Membership Coordinator will be responsible for approving and organizing all memberships, services providers and supporters.
-This will include depositing all funds provided by service providers and supporters into the community network bank account and providing a monthly report to the Board of Income and Expenses.
-The Membership Coordinator can lead a Membership Committee which will assist the Membership Coordinator and be present at monthly meetings to enroll new members and accept payments from Service Providers and Supporters.
+The Membership Coordinator can lead a Membership Committee which will assist the Membership Coordinator and be present at monthly meetings to enroll new members.
 The Membership Coordinator will need access to the Member Database section of the website.

-This table provides a summary of all members in our community network including the 7 board members, 9 Service Providers, 2 Supporters and 6 General Members.
-Thus, our initial Demo Network will consist of 24 members.
+This table provides a summary of all members in our community network including the 5 board members, 9 Service Providers and 6 General Members.
+Thus, our initial Demo Network will consist of 20 members.

 Note 1: Hestia passwords must have at least 8 characters and at least 1 upper and lower case letter, at least 1 digit and at least 1 non-alphanumeric character such as *.
 You should create your own passwords and not use the passwords above.
 These passwords can and should be changed by the actual user.